ramjassahu/Portfolio/README.md

 ---

 ## Summary
-Currently studing in 3rd year IIT Guwahati, Ramjas Sahu has a strong foundation in computer science with practical experience in various programming languages and software development.
+Currently studing in 3rd year(Electronics and Electrical Engineering) of IIT Guwahati, Ramjas Sahu has a strong foundation in computer science with practical experience in various programming languages and software development.
 Notable projects include zcoder,josaa_project.

 ---